 New Hampshire lawmakers meet in hockey arena amid coronavirus

-DURHAM, N.H. — The largest Granite State legislative chamber in the nation was back in session on Thursday after being sidelined for nearly three months by the coronavirus pandemic.
+DURHAM, N.H. — The largest state legislative chamber in the nation was back in session on Thursday after being sidelined for nearly three months by the coronavirus pandemic.

 But the 400-member New Hampshire House of Representatives was far from home.